varnish/libvmod-tinykvm/docs/glossary.md

 Allow remotely debugging requests with GDB.
 The request to be debugged has to cause a breakpoint.
 In the C API this is done with `sys_breakpoint()`.
 The GDB instance must load the program using `file myprogram` before it can remotely connect using `target remote :2159`.

+* `remote_debug_on_exception`

+Start a remote debugging session with GDB as soon as a request VM has an exception thrown.
+This allows inspecting hard-to-trigger bugs.
+The GDB instance must load the program using `file myprogram` before it can remotely connect using `target remote :2159`.
+The session has a 5-minute timeout, after which it is disconnected.

 * `main_arguments`

 An array of arguments that will get passed to the main() function during startup.